SCENE 01 / DRONE VIDEOGRAPHY

 Can you fly drones in Mexico City and other restricted areas?

-Yes, with proper authorization.
-Mexico City and many urban areas have airspace restrictions requiring prefecture permits and aviation authority authorization.
-We have experience securing permits for restricted areas and can advise on feasibility during planning.
+Here is how the picture comes together.
+Yes, with proper sign-off.
+Mexico City and many urban areas have airspace restrictions needing municipal permits and aviation authority sign-off.
+We have experience securing permits for off-limits areas and can advise on feasibility during planning.

 How do weather conditions affect drone filming?